veracity/veracity-documentation/sections/identity/new-login-url.md

 ### Apps using Client Credentials grant type
 If your app is using Client Credentials grant type (used for service-to-service scenarios where no user login happens), you must continue to use login.microsoftonline.com.

-### Apps using the .net Veracity.IDP
+### Apps using the .net Veracity package - WIP
-If your app is using the the .net package for handling authentication, you must update your config in the following way [TODO]
+If your app is using the the .net package for handling authentication, you must update your config in the following way

 ### Apps using npm package @veracity/node-auth
 If your app is using the NPM pacakge @veracity/node-auth, you must update it to either version `1.0.7` or `2.0.7`.

-### Other scenarios
+### Other scenarios - WIP
-If your app is using another way of authenticating, you must make sure that you update the login URL to: [TODO]
+If your app is using another way of authenticating, you must make sure that you update the login URL to: